 I am committed to defending human rights, here and throughout the world.
-I am deeply concerned by the persistence, in far too many places, of ethnic, religious, and tribal violence.
+I am deeply concerned by the persistence, in far too many places, of ethnic, religious, tribal and gender-based violence.
 We should do all we can to protect minorities and urge respect for individual rights in emerging democracies.

 We must ensure that those who come to the US from other countries are treated fairly.
 Following the terrorist attacks of September 11th, many Arab Americans and Muslim Americans faced discrimination based on their ethnicity and beliefs.
 I cosponsored legislation that condemned such bigotry and called for tolerance and acceptance.

 As a firm believer in individual freedom, I oppose efforts to amend the Constitution to define marriage as being limited to a man and woman.
 If passed, the amendment would immediately supersede an individual's right to marry that is the law in Massachusetts and other states.
 I am pleased that the Supreme Court struck down the so-called Defense of Marriage Act (DOMA), and respected the rights of the states to recognize marriage equality.
 I believe that the government's only role in a marriage should be recognition of the fact that it is a legal contract.
 If two consenting adults wish to enter into that contract, with all of its accompanying rights and responsibilities, then the government should not deny them that opportunity.